Headings

 At times you have to fit more content onto one slide than the default font sizes allow for.

 Deckset comes with an option to auto-scale paragraph text, lists, and other body content down to fit onto the slide.
-To enable this behavior put the `autoscale: true` command at the top of your markdown file.
+To enable this behavior put the following command at the top of your markdown file:

 You may turn this on or off on an individual slide by declaring `[.autoscale: true]` or `[.autoscale: false]` on the respective slide.